held at Lewis & Clark College

 separately a statement about MathPath where we could quote them by name

-such a comment, and it is first below.
+such a comment, and they are first below.
 Within

 the anonymous survey, we also asked how they would explain MathPath to